Family Business Consulting

 - Do we merge with someone else?

 - Do we sell out and split the money?

 A lot of times the company structure reflects how it was in their family.
 The bully brother is the same bully in the business.
 Whoever is seen as the head of the household wants to tell everyone else what to do.
 The peacemaker smooths things over when tempers explode.
 The mother controls the budget at home and wants to approve how every dollar is spent.
-Regardless of what’s going on underneath, my family business clients come to me because the pain is so great that they can’t stay where they are.
+Regardless of what’s going on underneath, Barry’s family business clients come to him because the pain is so great that they can’t stay where they are.
 It is not only tearing their company apart, but their personal and professional lives as well.
-I help them get from where they are to where they want to be and need to go.
+Barry helps them get from where they are to where they want to be and need to go.